joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

 ## Managing IT for Business Value

-1. Unmanaged - Decisions are based on cost, not value
+1. Initial - Unmanaged - Decisions are based on cost, not value

   * There is no comprehension or measure of the value IT provides

   * Total cost of ownership is rampantly escalating

-2. Total Cost of Ownership - IT computes total cost of ownership for major assets
+2. Basic - Total Cost of Ownership - IT computes total cost of ownership for major assets

   * IT tracks total cost of ownership regularly to ensure there is continuous cost reduction

   * IT computes total cost of ownership for the full life cycle

-3. Simple Return-on Investment and Business Case Disciplines
+3. Intermediate - Simple Return-on Investment and Business Case Disciplines

   * There is a disciplined use and review of business cases